zaiisao/Documentation/en/Audio Broadcast/interop_android_audio.md

 ## Considerations
 * The settings must be adjusted on both the mobile device and the web browser/app to enable interoperability.
-* Use this function only when the channel is in the live broadcast profile.
-Interoperability is enabled by default in the communication profile.